SurajSSingh/SurajSSingh.github.io/content/projects/work/index.md

 ### Student Projects
 These are some student projects I helped with.
 For these project, I primarily assisted with programming and game design based on input from students.
-All of the game presented here were made in Unity using C#.
+All the game presented here were made in Unity using C#.